GDoesCode/COM619DevOpsGroupWork/README.md

 ## Contact Us

-If you have any questions or queries regarding the project, the application or regarding contributing the project, please contact our project manager Danny Agha [5aghad30@solent.ac.uk](mailto:5aghad30@solent.ac.uk) to discuss regarding your queries or questions.
+If you have any questions or queries regarding the project, the application or regarding contributing the project, please contact our project manager Danny Agha [5aghad30@solent.ac.uk](mailto:5aghad30@solent.ac.uk) to discuss regarding your queries or questions regarding the Open Source Mapping Application or our Project.